dotnet/android-samples/ExportAttribute/README.md

 ---
 name: Xamarin.Android - ExportAttributeTest
-description: This is a functional test for ExportAttribute which is new in Mono for Android 4.2.
-This contains sample code for android:onClick,...
+description: 'This is a functional test for ExportAttribute which is new in Mono for Android 4.2'
 page_type: sample
 languages:
 - csharp